 The electives program gives students a wide variety of clinical and non-clinical experiences to augment their medical education.
 Variety is key for students in their fourth year.
 We are excited to continue expanding our elective opportunities for our growing student body and welcome new and enthusiastic faculty who will contribute to the depth and variety of the educational experience of our students.
 Faculty title required.

-Are you a primary care physician?
 Do you want to share your clinical expertise with students as they learn directly from patients about the experience of having a chronic medical condition or disability?
 Become a grader for the Longitudinal Patient Care Course, also known as the Community Health Mentor Program!
-In this course, third- and fourth-year medical students work in interprofessional teams with students from the dietetics, nursing, occupational therapy, physical therapy and physician assistant programs.
+In this course, third year medical students work in interprofessional teams with students from the dietetics, nursing, occupational therapy, physical therapy, and physician assistant programs.
 They visit with a patient who serves as a mentor and then provide a written reflection on what they learned.
 We are seeking physicians to provide feedback on these reflections and share their clinical expertise with the new generation of health care professionals!
 Grading only occurs seven times per year (about every six weeks) and is easily completed online.
 Faculty title required.

 LeeAnne Denny, MD